mikaeltorni/coding_tools/evals/scripts/README.md

 The script will:

 1. Read all JSON files in the specified datasets directory
-2. Create an assertion prompt file in the assertion_prompts directory
+2. Use the existing assertion prompt from `assertion_prompts/diff_analyzer_assertion.md`
 3. Generate a YAML file containing evaluation tests for each dataset entry
 4. Output status messages with information about the process

+The script expects the assertion prompt file to exist at the path `assertion_prompts/diff_analyzer_assertion.md`.
 The generated YAML can be used with the evaluation framework to test the Diff Analyzer model's performance.